dawichi/blog/src/content/blog/callbacks-vs-promises.md

 console.log(data) // Promise { <pending> }
 ```

 This is the first step of the promise.
-We call the function and we get a promise of a value.
-So to be able to get the value, we have to call the `then` method.
+We call the function and we get a promise of a value, and to get the actual value, we have to call the `then` method.

 ```ts
 getData().then(data => {